-The less the patient’s circadian rhythm is disturbed, the better the conditions for sleep and recovery.
-It is therefore important that the patient gets a lot of light during the day to reduce drowsiness and create the right conditions for a good night’s sleep.
-During the afternoon and evening, the intensity is reduced and the light becomes warmer, which increases melatonin production.
+This is why we recommend that the patient gets plenty of light during the day to reduce drowsiness and create the right conditions for a good night's sleep.
+During the afternoon and evening, the intensity is reduced and the light is made warmer, which stimulates the body's melatonin production.
 During the night, intense and cold light should be avoided to enable the patient to relax and recuperate.